GIAF Volunteer Policies

 - The Festival does not provide letters of support for any party seeking a visa or asylum status in Ireland.
 The Volunteer Department does, however, welcome and encourage asylum seekers already residing in the State to participate in volunteer activity.

 - Potential volunteers may be selected at random for Garda vetting before acceptance into the programme.
 Volunteers working with children and certain vulnerable adults are required to be Garda vetted.
-This includes many participating in the Visual Arts Internship Programme.

 - The Volunteer Manager reserves the right to refuse acceptance into the programme to anyone deemed unsuitable for volunteering for any reason.